California Tiger Salamander Workshop May 6 and 7, 2014

 The Alameda County Conservation Partnership is pleased to host this workshop on the biology and conservation of the California tiger salamander (CTS), for the 9th consecutive year, co-sponsored by the San Francisco Bay National Estuarine Research Reserve Coastal Training Program.
-California tiger salamander specialist Pete Trenham, Ph.D. will be returning as the instructor.
-Dr. Trenham has published a number of frequently-cited papers on CTS ecology and life history, and has led this highly popular workshop numerous times.
+California tiger salamander specialist Christopher Searcy, Ph.D will be the instructor.
 Class size is limited to 32 participants, to provide a focused learning environment.
 The workshop includes a classroom lecture session, as well as field sessions in smaller groups to allow for a more interactive experience with the presenter and species.

 Confirmed registration is on a first-come, first-served basis, upon receiving payment.
 The two field sessions are limited to 16 people each.
 Please see below to register.